kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 Optimize to only force re-authentication for a pod container image when the `ImagePullSecrets` used to pull the container image has not already been authenticated.
-IOW if an image is pulled with authentication for a first pod, subsequent pods that have the same authentication information should not need to re-authenticate, unless the kubelet's `pullImageSecretRecheckPeriod` has passed.
+IOW if an image is pulled with authentication for a first pod, subsequent pods that have the same authentication information should not need to re-authenticate.

-Images already present at boot or loaded externally to the kubelet or successfully pulled through the kubelet with no `ImagePullSecrets`/authentication required will not require authentication.
+Images already present at boot or loaded externally to the kubelet will not require authentication unless configured otherwise.
+Images successfully pulled through the kubelet with no `ImagePullSecrets` authentication required will not require authentication.

+The new behavior is designed in a way so that it replaces current behavior - it is going to be an on-by-default feature once graduated.

 ### Non-Goals